pablodecm/paper-inferno/paper/paper.md

 $c_s$ and $c_b$ given an observation $\boldsymbol{x}$, which will tend asymptotically to the optimal classifier from [@Eq:opt_clf] given enough data, a flexible enough model and a powerful learning rule.
-The conditional class probabilities (or likelihood ratio
+The conditional class probabilities (or alternatively likelihood ratio
 $f_s(\boldsymbol{x})/f_b(\boldsymbol{x})$) are powerful
 learned features that can be used as summary statistic; however their construction ignores the effect of the nuisance parameters $r$ and $\lambda$ on the